CityVille 2: Gameplay

 The CityVille 2 storyline begins with an explosion at the mayor's mansion.
 Players assume the role of the mayor, seeking to discover who or what caused the explosion.
 The "whodunit" plot includes suspects such as a community activist, a wealthy industrialist, and a reality TV star wannabe.

 As the game progresses, players attempt to revive a virtual city through the creation of businesses, museums, homes, roads, and parks.
 CityVille 2 players add residential and commercial buildings to a preset grid, unlocking more available land as buildings generate resources to spend.
 Resources such as bricks, paper, and boxes needed for producing other items are collected by clicking on houses and businesses.
 Players must also deal with simulated urban problems such as fires, traffic and crime.
 Players can manually switch between day and nighttime modes, with game elements tied to specific times of day.
 The 3D graphics include a camera feature, which allows players to view their city from different angles.

 CityVille 2 has social elements built in, such as real-time in-game chat.
 Players are encouraged to develop districts dedicated to specific demographics or themes, such as a French Quarter or Chinatown, to earn additional bonuses and compete with friends on District leaderboards.
 Visiting a friend’s city and clicking on a building helps level up whichever district those buildings are in.
 Players who visit a district in a friend’s city the most become that district’s VIP.

 Currency

 CityVille 2 was free to play.
 Players had the option to purchase premium items and the ability to unlock higher-level items without having to meet that level's requirement.

+Awards and nominations

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated CityVille 2 for "Web Based Game of the Year".